oceanprotocol/ocean-node/docs/services.md

 `Restarting (45)` and responds immediately — the teardown, image re-pull/rebuild and new container happen in the background under the same per-service lock.
 Poll `serviceStatus` and watch `Restarting` → `PullImage`/`BuildImage` → `Running` (or `Error` with the failure reason in `statusText`).
-A service whose start payment was **refunded** (lock cancelled before it was claimed) cannot be restarted — it was never paid for; start a new service.
+A service whose start payment was **never claimed** — the escrow lock failed outright (e.g. insufficient funds) or was refunded before being claimed — cannot be restarted: it was never paid for, so restarting it would run the service for free.
+Start a new service instead.

 **The reservation lasts the whole paid window — only `Expired` releases it.** The consumer paid for the resources for a time interval and may use them as they please within it: running the service, stopping it, restarting it.
 An explicit `SERVICE_STOP` therefore tears down the container/network but **keeps** the resource amounts (cpu/ram/gpu) counted and the host ports reserved — another consumer cannot take them, and a restart resumes on the same endpoints.
+The reservation is tied to **payment**: an `Error`/`Stopped` job whose payment was never claimed (lock failed or refunded) does not reserve anything — otherwise anyone could squat a node's GPU for free by starting services against an empty escrow account.
 Once `expiresAt` passes, the expiry sweep tears down whatever is left, marks the job `Expired`, and only then releases everything.
 The sweep refuses to mark `Expired` while teardown fails (e.g. Docker unreachable) — the job stays `Error` and is retried every tick, so a resource release is never silently skipped.